GMT-458-Web-GIS/geogame-bssaglam/README.md

 ## Second Idea
 Second one is player can move around the city given.
 After some walking around, he/she should submit the guess but after guessing game won't end.
 Player should guess that region's meal given as blank to fill.
 Also player can request hints to guess easily.

+# Front-End Requirements
 Decide phase will take a little time but at least these ideas' requirements are not far from each other.
 So the coding can make me easily choose one of them.

-# Front-End Requirements
+First and most important part is the map.
+There must be a moveable interactive map.
+Google Maps API or Openlayers and React.js can be useful while coding.
+In general, main page would probably look like two parts.
+One part will have the given images, blanks to fill and other page-based datas(last earned points, highest score).
+Other part will have the interactive map and in-game cursor to move or make a guess and submit button.